AmdEagle/NodeApiAssignment/README.md

         1. Open terminal/cmd navigate to project folder
         1. Enter into the terminal/cmd
         1. `npm run test`
-        1. Unit only contains test for the following
+        1. Unit contains test for the following
             - model/Student
             - model/StudentRegistration
             - service/Student
             - service/StudentRegistration
-        1. Only included these unit test to show the different types of units
+        1. Only included unit test to show the different types of units
             - One with no depedency module
             - one with module dependency injection/override
-        1. Due to the limited time only including the base cases and different types for different types
 - ### Starting server guide
     - To start up the server do the following.
         1. Open terminal/cmd navigate to project folder
         1. Enter into the terminal/cmd
         1. `npm run start`
 - ### Running postman collection test
-    - All postman test collection json files are stored under the directory ./ApiTesting
+    - All postman test collection json files are stored under the directory [ApiTesting](./ApiTesting)
+    - Postman enironment variables are inside the file [LocalEnvironment.postman_environment](./ApiTesting/LocalEnvironment.postman_environment.json)
+        1. Update the IP Address `"key":"HostIpAddress"`'s value
+        1. Update the Post `"key":"HostPort"`'s value
     - After the postman collection api test are completed.
 Call the following api to delete all records from the `Student` and `StudentRegistration` tables.
         1. <span style="color:lightBlue">GET</span> `/api/deleteAllRegisteredStudents`
         1. <span style="color:lightBlue">GET</span> `/api/deleteAllStudents`